Learn how to create a real estate wholesaling agent niche.

 Direct mail still works according to some wholesalers.
 Targeted mail and emails (avoiding Spamming) still gets a small percentage willing to sell their distressed homes.

 Learn more from this guide on direct mail advertising for real estate investors.
 Here

-How to Create a Pipeline for Your Real Estate Wholesaler Agent Niche
+How to Create a Pipeline for Your Real Estate Wholesaling Agent Niche

 You need to create a “pipeline” process which goes like this: